Bartwel27/webget/README.md

 # webGet
 A tool used to download any type of file online, this tool provides a very unieq way to get a file from any websites server.
-We have python Requests library, wget and curl commands installed.

 ## Installation
 ```